kodi-community-addons/script.skin.helper.service/README.md

 #### PVR window properties
 Some additional window properties that can be used in the PVR windows.
+Enables a live scraper for images of the selected program in the PVR.
+Comes with smart caching so it will be faster once used more often.
+You must set the following Skin Bool to true --> SkinHelper.EnablePVRThumbs for the scraper to activate.

 | property 			| description |
 | :----------------------------	| :----------- |